Parsoa/RippleView/README.md

 other parameters are as previous .

- ## public static void DrawRippleAtPosition(Activity context , int rippleCenterX , int rippleCenterY ,int rippleRadius , int colorID , ViewGroup rootLayout)
+## DrawRippleAtPosition(Activity context , int rippleCenterX , int rippleCenterY ,int rippleRadius , int colorID , ViewGroup rootLayout)

  just like the previous overload but you can also set the radius of the ripple . by default it would be 80px .